The Record Keepers, photo-lithograph, produced by KAREN CASEY in collaboration with APW Printers

 Old Spirit of the Sea, aquatint, produced by LAUREL NANNUP in collaboration with APW Printers

 Thoughts on first contact, lithograph, produced by CHRIS PEASE in collaboration with APW Printers

 Moon Sisters Story, linocut, produced by LEONIE POOTCHEMUNKA in collaboration with APW Printers

 Yirrinkiri Jilamara, etching, produced by PEDRO WONAEAMIRRI in collaboration with APW Printers

 Gawarrk (Woman turned into rock), linocut, produced by DULAMARI (DJALIND YUNUPINGU) in collaboration with APW Printers

-Australian Print Workshop was commissioned by the Embassy of the Kingdom of the Netherlands in 2006 to produce a limited edition print portfolio to commemorate 400 years of Dutch contact with Australia and to acknowledge the special role of the Aboriginal peoples of Australia in these early contacts with the Dutch.
+Australian Print Workshop was commissioned by the Embassy of the Kingdom of the Netherlands in 2006 to produce a limited edition print portfolio to commemorate 400 years of Dutch contact with Australia and to acknowledge the special role of the First Peoples of Australia in these early contacts with the Dutch.